00:00:00:00 - 00:00:32:02

 00:30:29:08 - 00:30:55:15

-As I mentioned, you can do it through the website Services Australia dot gov drager or just call the Centrelink number and say Financial Information Service.
+As I mentioned, you can do it through the website Services Australia dot gov dot com or just call the Centrelink number and say Financial Information Service.
 You've always got to say it slowly.
 And then when they ask you why you're calling, you just give that their.
 They also have, like I said, specialist offices, specialist guides and something to remember is that the financial information officers can talk through financial issues generally.

 00:30:55:15 - 00:31:13:28

 So it's not just around like, what should I know?
 But it can also be how do I navigate this?
 Or can you explain these different terms for me?
 Or if I do these, how will my pension be affected?
-So it's really a great support that can offer some really personalized financial advice, which is and it is just soluble.
+So it's really a great support that can offer some really personalised financial advice, which is and it is just soluble.

 00:31:14:01 - 00:31:37:19